The Pinch-Running Specialist's Life

 Game-Deciding Moments

 In Game 6 of the 2012 Japan Series, Suzuki entered as a pinch-runner in the ninth, stole a base to reach scoring position, and scored the winning run.
 Hanshin's Norihiro Akahoshi terrorized opponents with 381 career steals.
-More recently, SoftBank's Ukyo Shuto set an NPB record with stolen bases in 13 consecutive games in 2020.
+In 2020, SoftBank's Ukyo Shuto set an NPB record with stolen bases in 13 consecutive games.

 The Future of the Specialist